Chapter 1. Department of Insurance, Securities, and Banking.

 (8) "Student education loan" means a loan obtained for personal use to finance education or other school-related expenses.

-(9) "Student loan borrower" means a resident of the District of Columbia who has received or agreed to pay a student education loan, or a person who shares legal responsibility with such a resident for the repayment of a student education loan.
+(9) "Student loan borrower" means a resident of the District of Columbia who has received or agreed to pay a student education loan or a private education loan to fund his or her postsecondary education.

 (10) "Student loan servicer" means a person or entity, whether located within or outside the District, responsible for the servicing of a student education loan of a student loan borrower.